-The choirs (Boys/Girls, Altos, Tenors and Basses), the Children's Choir and Occasional Singers are made up of local schoolchildren, volunteer adult singers, both men and women, Junior Choral Scholars in school Y10 and above, and Senior Choral Scholars drawn from Lancaster University and the University of Cumbria.
+The choirs (Children's Choir, Priory Choirs: Boys/Girls, Altos, Tenors and Basses and The Occasional Singers) are made up of local schoolchildren, volunteer adult singers, both men and women, Junior Choral Scholars in school Y10 and above, and Senior Choral Scholars drawn from Lancaster University and the University of Cumbria.
 Choral Scholars receive vocal tuition which is grant funded.